 There are of course different levels of being cruelty-free.
-Some major cruelty-free brands such as NYX Cosmetics are owned by companies that test on animals such as L’Oréal.
+For instance, L’Oréal, a brand that tests on animals, owns the drugstore cruelty-free brand “NYX Cosmetics”.
 It is your choice to decide whether you want to support them or not.
-Personally, I don’t mind, as long as these big non cruelty-free companies realize that being cruelty-free is not bad for business.
+Personally, I don’t mind, as long as these big non-cruelty-free companies realize that being cruelty-free is profitable.

 Why go cruelty-free?

 The truth is that, even now in 2020, a lot of companies still rely on animal-testing to examine their products and to assure that their product is safe to use.
 However, animal testing has been proven unnecessary and alternative methods to it are available like for instance, 3D reproductions of human skin to test out skin sensitivity.
 Moreover, several countries like India or the European Union have banned products tested on animals and the process of testing on animals.
 This shows that animal testing is not necessary, let alone, ethical.
 The sole reason animal testing still exists is that it’s a cheaper alternative to test products than other methods.

 Animal testing doesn’t just show to be unnecessary; it is also extremely outdated and horrible.
 In fact, the animals used in testing are rats, beagles, bunnies, mice, and guinea pigs.
 The tests for cosmetics involve rubbing products into the eye and skin, forced feeding, or lethal dose.
 At the end of each experiment, the animal is killed by either asphyxiation, neck-breaking, or decapitation.
 Around 200,000 animals suffer and die from animal experiments every year and while actively choosing brands that do not test on animals, you are contributing to the stop of these experiments, helping ban this practice and positively impacting the beauty industry.

 How to go cruelty-free